davidcoallier/ey-docs/pages/database-tunnel.md

 ###To create and test the SSH tunnel for a PostgreSQL database

-1. In a terminal window on your local machine, type
+1. In a terminal window on your local machine, type:

 	    ssh -L 5433:ec2-172-16-139-19.us-west-1.compute.amazonaws.com:5432 deploy@ec2-172-16-139-19.us-west-1.compute.amazonaws.com